-This report is intended for the information of the management and the U. S. Department of Education.
-However, this report is a matter of public record and its distribution is not limited.
+This report is intended for the information of the management, Board of Trustees and the U.S. Department of Education and is not intended to be and should not be used by anyone other than those specified parties.

-Daniel, Stulle + Stith, LCA
+Durish, Stille + Stith, LCA